In This Document

 - Click Save Cloud Connection.

-- Once the newly added cloud connections begins to gather data, the instance will appear in the Virtual Machines screen.
+- Once the newly added cloud connections gathers data, the instance will appear in the Virtual Machines screen.

 View your added (connected) public cloud instances